 The Trustees have collected and reviewed information about the greenhouse gas emissions and carbon footprint for the assets the Plan invests in.
 This analysis helps the Trustees to understand the Plan's exposure to climate risks.

-Collected and reviewed greenhouse gas emissions data for the Plan's investments
+Collected and reviewed greenhouse gas emissions data for the Plan's investments investor to encourage climate action

 Reported proportion of investments with no data